 Don’t buy into (but do secretly appreciate) fabulous performances.
 Here are a few of the impressive ones parents have recently shared with me:

 - The 3-year-old who masterfully created a slow- mo visual effect which made it appear physically impossible for her to follow her mother’s direction to please get into her car seat quickly.

-- The doted-on 3-year-old who immediately dissolved into a puddle of agony and despair, demonstrating a critical case of separation anxiety whenever her mother said she needed to stop playing with her and make dinner.
+- The doted-on 3-year-old who immediately dissolved into a puddle of agony and despair, demonstrating a critical case of separation anxiety whenever her mother said she needed to stop playing with her and make dinner a few feet away.

 - Also about a car seat (which apparently ranks incredibly high as the most commonly disagreeable idea to a child): A 20-month-old needed to take a thirty minute walk around a residential neighborhood before he could get into his car seat to go home.
 He just wasn’t feeling it.
 When his mother finally insisted and picked him up, he disagreed and screamed anyway.

 Don’t get me wrong — I would never, ever laugh at a child expressing these feelings.
 I would always acknowledge these situations at face value: “You really don’t want to get in the car.”
 But allowing these performances to push our fear, worry, or annoyance buttons takes parents and children in an unhealthy direction.

 In short and in summary, here are some reasons children need us to agree to disagree:

 Growing up — individuating in a healthy manner — is all about being able to disagree with our parents.